-After doing the research, I discovered that health care sharing ministries are quite different than the health insurance you're accustomed to.
-But once you know the differences compared to traditional health insurance, you might find that a Christian health ministry is just what you're looking for.
+After doing the research, I discovered that health care sharing ministries are quite different than the usual health insurance you're accustomed to.
+But once you know the differences compared to traditional health insurance, you might find that a Christian health sharing ministry is just what you're looking for.

-What are Christian Healthcare Ministries ?
+What are Christian Health Sharing Ministries ?

 According to the Alliance of Health Care Sharing Ministries, these groups have two distinctive qualities that make them different from regular health insurance: